MarkusLinseisen/COMP8051-Assignment-3/README.txt

 Exponential fog density can be changed by setting UNIFORM_FOGDENSITY.
 Linear fog end can be changed by setting UNIFORM_FOGEND.
 Fog color can be changed by setting UNIFORM_FOGCOLOR.

+8.
+If you are in the same square as the monkey, the monkey will stop moving and the “monkey menu” will be displayed.
+To assume control of the monkey, tap “swap control”, tapping the button a second time will resume control of the player.
+When controlling the monkey, the same controls are used from the player, however, it will be relative to the position/rotation of the monkey.
+To change the scale of the monkey, use the +/- scale buttons.